 The theory was shot down anyway, since the copies of other libraries were defaced in a similar way.
 The damage then, had been done by the publisher himself.

 Let me break the suspense: I succeeded in locating a single, early, undamaged copy.
-I will leave it to the reader to determine whether the damsel is willing.

 One may still wonder: If this initial letter caused such offence, why was it used then?

-Quentel already had a D showing a Roman soldier thrusting a sword into the belly of a woman in a transparent blouse (the woman, not the soldier), and in 1568 (in the book, where the D was most obliterated), another D was introduced: Noah's ark resting on Mount Ararat surrounded by the corpses of countless drowned animals and humans.
+Quentel already had a letter D showing a Roman soldier thrusting a sword into the belly of a woman in a transparent blouse (the woman, not the soldier), and in 1568 (in the book, where the D was most obliterated), another D was employed: Noah's ark resting on Mount Ararat surrounded by the corpses of countless drowned animals and humans.

 Eustache-Hyacinthe Langlois reproduces this initial in "Essai historique, philosophique et pittoresque sur les danses des morts", 1852, table XVII.
 He has found it in Théâtre des cités du monde, vol. 3 — in the introductory dedication to archbishop Ernest of Cologne as well as for foil no. 38 (Franckenberg).